GeoZcx/A-deeply-supervised-image-fusion-network-for-change-detection-in-remote-sensing-images/README.md

 ## Structure

-The overview of DSIFN (Deeply supervised image fusion network).
+The overview of Deeply supervised image fusion network (DSIFN).
 The network has two sub-networks: DFEN with pre-trained VGG16 as the backbone for deep feature extraction and DDN with deep feature fusion modules and deep supervision branches for change map reconstruction.

 ![1](imgs/1.png)